Premier Customer Protection

-**If you are ever unsure of the authenticity of an MDOT MVA website, email or other communication, please bookmark this page for reference on the most up-to-date information on scams related to MDOT MVA. **
+**If you are ever unsure of the authenticity of an MVA website, email or other communication, please bookmark this page for reference on the most up-to-date information on scams related to the MVA. **

-If you think you have visited a suspicious website or have received suspicious communication from MDOT MVA, please contact us at firstname.lastname@example.org
+If you think you have visited a suspicious website or have received suspicious communication from MDOT or the MVA, please contact us here

 MDOT MVA will never ask for your personal information via text.
 Occasionally our emails may direct a user to a secure website to provide information to confirm their identity.
 If you receive an MDOT MVA email that you believe is not meant for you, first confirm that there are no other members of your family using your email address.

-If there are no other members of your family that use your email address and you believe the email is suspicious, please contact us at email@example.com.
+If there are no other members of your family that use your email address and you believe the email is suspicious, please contact us.